zowe/docs-site/docs/troubleshoot/troubleshoot-zos.md

 **Solution:**

-The problem is because the maximum number of `BPXAS` instances have been reached.
+This problem occurs when the maximum number of `BPXAS` instances have been reached.

-This may be because when the Zowe instance directory was created it was generated in the same location as the Zowe root directory.
-The Zowe instance directory is created using the script `<ROOT_DIR>/bin/zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>, see [Creating an instance directory](../user-guide/configure-instance-directory.html#creating-an-instance-directory).
-The Zowe runtime directory is replaced when new PTFs are applied and should be considered as a read only set of files.
+This may be because when the Zowe instance directory was created, it was generated in the same location as the Zowe root directory.
+The Zowe instance directory is created by using the script `<ROOT_DIR>/bin/zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>`.
+See [Creating an instance directory](../user-guide/configure-instance-directory.html#creating-an-instance-directory).
+The Zowe runtime directory is replaced when new PTFs are applied and should be considered as a read-only set of files.
 Zowe instance directories are designed to live outside the directory structure and are used to start a Zowe runtime.

-This problem will only occur with early Zowe drivers and has been resolved with 1.10 where the `zowe-configure-instance.sh` script will error if it detects the `-c` argument for the install directory location is an existeing Zowe runtime directory.
+This problem will only occur with Zowe drivers prior to v1.10 and has been resolved in v1.10 where the `zowe-configure-instance.sh` script will report error if it detects the `-c` argument because the installation directory location is an existing Zowe runtime directory.